fuzzylabs/matcha/docs/getting-started.md

 In this guide, we'll walk you through how to provision your first machine learning infrastructure to Azure, and then use that infrastructure to train and deploy a model.
 The model we're using is a movie recommender, and we picked this because it's one that beginners can get up and running with quickly.

+There are two ways to interact with Matcha; via the CLI tool, or through the API.
+Throughout this guide we'll demonstrate how to get started using either method.

 There are five things we'll cover:

 * [Pre-requisites](#pre-requisites): everything you need to set up before starting.